freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-d.md

 ## --text--

-What is the difference between HTML, CSS and JavaScript?
+What is the difference between HTML, CSS, and JavaScript?

 ## --answers--

-HTML  is for creating interactive elements, CSS is for the look and feel and JavaScript is for creating the structure of your page.
+HTML is for creating interactive elements, CSS is for the look and feel, and JavaScript is for creating the structure of a webpage.

 ---

-CSS is for the look and feel of your website, JavaScript is for creating interactive elements and HTML is for the structure of your page.
+CSS is for the look and feel, JavaScript is for creating interactive elements, and HTML is for creating the structure of a webpage.

 ---

-JavaScript is for the look and feel of your website, CSS is for creating the structure of your page and HTML is for creating interactive elements.
+JavaScript is for the look and feel, CSS is for creating the structure, and HTML is for creating interactive elements of a webpage.

 ## --video-solution--